isdzulqor/cakcuk/README.md

 ## Custom Command
 Create your own custom command with Cak command then execute it.
 Please keep in mind, the commands you create on the Playground have the expiration time.
 It takes 5 minutes to be deleted after the creation time.

 Your created Custom Commands also have the implicit options that Cuk command has.
 Like Query parameters, Headers, etc. You can overwrite or add params as you need.
-Just try the examples below!
+Just try the [Custom Command!](http://cakcuk.io/#/docs/customCommand) examples!
 You need to try it in sequence for each example within the section.

-Don't forget to explore Cak command as well for more functionalities as you need.
+Don't forget to explore [Cak Command!](http://cakcuk.io/#/docs/cakCommand) as well for more functionalities as you need.

 [Just Play Custom Command!](http://cakcuk.io/#/docs/customCommand)